sao16b/4n6/_posts/2024-03-30-MVS_CTF_2023_VMDK_Writeup.md

 **Prompt**: What is the name for the bookmark item added on December 11, 2022 at 2:04:54 AM (local system time)?

 The user's Chrome bookmarks are in `C:\Users\sgarza\AppData\Local\Google\Chrome\User Data\Default\Bookmarks`{: .filepath}.
-It's a JSON file, and each bookmark has a "date_added" Chromium timestamp.
+It's a JSON file, and each bookmark has a `date_added`{: .filepath} Chromium timestamp.
 Plugging these into Dcode, it seems that the bookmarks Bookmarks bar, Other bookmarks, and Mobile bookmarks were added at 2:04:54 AM, though the answer was **Mobile bookmarks**.

 ![Bookmarks](/assets/img/2024-03-30/8_1.png){: width="400"}